Schizo (1976 film): Critical reception

 Time Out wrote: "Walker and writer David McGillivray's most ambitious project to date attempts to shake off the low-budget horror/exploitation tag with a move into more up-market psychological suspense.
 If the formula is thread-worn – a trail of victimisation, sexual paranoia, and murder in the wake of the heroine's wedding - at least some effort is made to locate it (rich, middle-class London).
 But things collapse disastrously in the second half.
 Caught between sending itself up and taking itself seriously, the film ends closer to the silliness of Francis Durbridge than to the menace of Alfred Hitchcock."

-Home media

 Legacy

-Although the film was not a success during its initial release, it became a cult classic in the horror movie community.
+Although the film was not a success during its initial release., it became a cult classic in the horror movie community.
 The underground success of the film was in part due to Lynne Frederick’s new found cult fanbase.
 This film, along with Vampire Circus (1971), helped establish Frederick as a scream queen icon of the 1970s.